passlab/DCFG/pin_examples/README.md

 Please check objdump-routine.csh script for using objdump to generate the dump needed.
 The repo already included the pre-generated tracing files, objdump (hello.s) and sym files (hello.sym and hello.main.sym).
 Currently the callgraphy.py generates the control flow in graphml and callgraph.py generating vcg which has not yet been well tested.

-### For generating static control flow graph using dyninst
-The dyninst_CFG folder contains sources for generating dot-based CFG using dyninst and you need to follow dyninst installation guild to make it work.
-Check the [dyninst_CFG/README.md](dyninst_CFG/README.md) file.